87tana/ImageObjectClassification_NetworkComparison/README.md

 ## Introduction:

-This project employs **deep learning** to classify brain tumors in MRI scans, emphasizing a comparative analysis of  various **transfer learning** approaches.
-Four distinct deep neural network models, namely **VGG16**, **MobileNet, Xception, and ResNet50 models**, we categorize brain tumors into four classes: No Tumor, Glioma, Meningioma, and Pituitary.
-These models predict the presence of a brain tumor based on MRI scans, and their comparative analysis offers insights into their performance for brain tumor classification.
+Utilizing deep learning techniques, this project focuses on the classification of brain tumors in MRI scans, with an emphasis on comparing different transfer learning methods.
+Four specific deep neural network models - VGG16, MobileNet, Xception, and ResNet50 - are employed to classify brain tumors into four distinct categories: No Tumor, Glioma, Meningioma, and Pituitary.
+By analyzing these models, we aim to understand their effectiveness in predicting the presence of brain tumors based on MRI scans, providing valuable insights into their performance for tumor classification.

 - Source of data [Brain Tumor](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri)